 Step 1 – Download OpenSSL Binary

-Download the latest OpenSSL windows installer file from the following download page.
-Click the below link to visit OpenSSL download page:
+You need to download the latest OpenSSL windows installer file.
+Click the below link to visit the OpenSSL download page:

 Step 2 – Run OpenSSL Installer